exilesprx/exilesprx.github.io/content/about/index.md

 I am always eager to expand my horizons by taking on new projects, particularly those that change the world for the better.
 I believe we should all strive to make the world a better place, and what better way than by creating software that enhances our lives!

+## Companies

+I currently own SoupyButter, a technology-based company focused on delivering products for small businesses.
+You might ask yourself, why the name SoupyButter?
+I wanted a name that would standout.
+Its essentially a blend of last names between myself and my significant other.

+#### Why hire us?

+At SoupyButter, we provide software solutions that add high value to your business, making you feel warm and cozy like eating a bowl of soup on a cold winter day.
+In addition, we ensure a buttery smooth experience for your clients, whether internal or external.

+We care about our work!
+When you succeed, we succeed, and vice versa.
+If your company is looking for high-quality work, consider contacting SoupyButter.

 ## Books

 I value empirical evidence, exploring concepts from books to gauge their practicality in real world.
 The following books have significantly influenced my perspective on software engineering.